Tag Archives: SEO

 National Keywords

-Identifying these top terms will also help when thinking of more specific longtail and service-related terms that pinpoint even more relevant searchers.
-Top keywords like these should be used throughout the site with a concentration on top-level pages to be indexed effectively and help SERP ranking.
+Identifying these top terms will also help when considering more specific longtail and service-related terms that pinpoint even more relevant searches.

 Local Keywords